Injunction: Australia

 In the state of New South Wales, a court may grant an apprehended violence order (AVO) to a person who fears violence, harassment, abuse, or stalking.
 The order prohibits the defendant from assaulting, harassing, threatening, stalking, or intimidating the person seeking the order.
 Other conditions may be included, such as a prohibition against contacting the person or attempting to find the person online.
 A court may issue the order if it believes a person has reasonable grounds for their fears or has no reasonable grounds for their fears.
 Non-compliance may result in the imposition of a fine, imprisonment, or both, and deportation.

 Turkey

 Interim injunctions are a provisional form of injunctive relief, which can compel a party to do something (mandatory injunction) or stop it from doing something (prohibitory injunction).

-A plaintiff seeking an interim injunction must establish that he is likely to succeed on the merits, that he is likely to suffer severe harm in the absence of preliminary relief, and that an injunction is in the public interest.

 In Turkish law, interim injunction is an extraordinary remedy that is never awarded as of right.
 In each case, courts balance the competing claims of injury and consider the likely hardship on the defendant.

+A plaintiff seeking an interim injunction must establish that he is likely to succeed on the merits, that he is likely to suffer severe harm in the absence of preliminary relief, and that an injunction is in the public interest.